You are here

-Post Traumatic Stress Disorder (PTSD) can develop after someone has experienced trauma.
-Anyone, and at any age, can develop PTSD although certain groups of people (Active Military personnel/veterans, emergency care workers, women, Aboriginal people who attended Residential Schools, refugees, etc.) are at a higher risk because of their occupation or life experience.
+Post traumatic stress disorder (PTSD) can develop after someone has experienced trauma.
+Anyone, and at any age, can develop PTSD although certain groups of people (active military personnel/veterans, emergency care workers, women, Indigenous people who attended residential schools, refugees, etc.) are at a higher risk because of their occupation or life experience.

 Not all people who experience trauma will develop PTSD, but about 8% of the population will experience PTSD in their lifetime.
 PTSD is treatable.